(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Laryngopharynx, also known as the hypopharynx, the lower portion of the throat

-So, within the pharyngeal cancer family, there are nasopharyngeal, oropharyngeal and laryngopharyngeal cancers, depending on where the disease originates.
+Within the pharyngeal cancer family are nasopharyngeal, oropharyngeal and hypopharyngeal cancers, identified by where the disease originates.

 • Excessive drinking